Skip to main content

 • Archived videos or documents that are still used to provide services or information must be accessible

-• Documents like old application forms for programs do not qualify for the exception even if they predate the deadline
+• Old application forms for active programs do not qualify for the exception

 • Content that you update or modify after archiving loses its exception status